JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 And repeateth His name, becometh as He.
 Saith Kabir, that mortal shall be saved
 Who fixeth in his heart God's light and spell.
-God, God's servants, and God's court.
+God, God's servants, and _God's_ court.

 <p style="text-align:center;">II</p>

 Millions of suns shine for Him ;
-He hath millions of Shivs and Kailases ;[^xx2] Millions of Durgas shampoo His limbs ;
+He hath millions of Shivs and Kailases ;[^383] Millions of Durgas shampoo _His limbs_ ;
 Millions of Brahmas recite the Veds for Him—
-If I beg, let me beg only of God ;
+If I beg, _let me beg_ only of God ;
 I have naught to do with any other god- —
 Millions of moons form His lamps ;
-Thirty-three demigods cook His food ;
+Thirty-three demigods cook His food ; <span id="p269"><sup><small>[ p.

-[^xx1] In the lake of the heart.

-[^xx2] A peak in the Himalayas where the Ganges is supposed to rise.

-<span id="p269"><sup><small>[ p.
 269 ]</small></sup></span>

-The nine planets [^xx1] multiplied millions of times stand on duty in his court ; Millions of Dharmrajas are His porters ; Millions of winds from the four cardinal points fan Him ; Millions of Sheshnags lay His bed ; Millions of oceans are His water-carriers ; The eighteen million loads of vegetables are His hair ; Millions of store-keepers fill His store-houses ; Millions of Lakshmis decorate Him — He removeth many millions of demerits and merits — Millions of Indars wait on Him ; The fifty-six millions of clouds are His messengers ; He is celebrated and unrivalled in every land.
-With His tresses loose and with terrible asfiectKe moveth — God playeth in millions of ways — There are millions of feasts at His court ; Millions of celestial singers hail Him ;.
-Millions of sciences all describe His attributes, But even then they cannot find His end.
-In His hair are millions of Bawans, And Rams who out-generalled Rawan's army, And Krishans who humbled the pride of Duryodhan, Greatly extolled by a thousand million Pur ans .
+The nine planets [^384] _multiplied_ millions of times stand _on duty_ in his court ;
+Millions of Dharmrajas are His porters ;
+Millions of winds from the four cardinal points fan Him ;
+Millions of Sheshnags lay His bed ;
+Millions of oceans are His water-carriers ;
+The eighteen million loads _of vegetables_ are His hair ;
+Millions of store-keepers fill His store-houses ;
+Millions of Lakshmis decorate Him —
+He removeth many millions of demerits and merits — Millions of Indars wait on Him ;
+The fifty-six millions of _clouds_ are His messengers ;
+He is celebrated and unrivalled in every land.
+With His tresses loose and with terrible _aspect_ He moveth — God playeth in millions of ways —
+There are millions of feasts at His court ;
+Millions of celestial singers hail Him ;
+Millions of sciences all describe His attributes,
+But even then they cannot find His end.
+In His hair are millions of Bawans,
+And Rams who out-generalled Rawan's army,
+And Krishans who humbled the pride of Duryodhan, Greatly extolled by a thousand million Purans.
 Millions of Cupids cannot compete with Him in beauty — He stealeth away the inmost heart.
-Saith Kabir, hear me, O God, Grant me the fearless dignity, the gift I crave.
+Saith Kabir, hear me, O God,
+Grant me the fearless dignity, the gift I crave.

 The following was written under the grateful influence of early spring in the north of India.

-Basant I
+<p style="text-align:center;">BASANT</p>

+<p style="text-align:center;">I</p>

-The earth bloometh, the firmament rejoiceth ; Every heart is gladdened by God's light.
-The Lord God rejoiceth in endless ways ;
+The earth bloometh, the firmament rejoiceth ;
+Every heart is gladdened by God's light.

-[^xx1] These are— -Suraj, Chand, Mangal, Budh, Brihaspati, Shukkar, Samchar, Rahu, and Ketu.
-The days of the week are named, in India, after the first seven.

-<span id="p270"><sup><small>[ p.
+The Lord God rejoiceth in endless ways ;<span id="p270"><sup><small>[ p.
 270 ]</small></sup></span>
 Whithersoever I look, there is He contained.
 The four Veds rejoice in worldliness ;
 So do the Simritis with the books of the Musalmans.
 Shiv practising Jog rejoiceth —
 Kabir's Lord bloometh equally in all things.

 Kabir accepts as saints Shukdev, Akrur, Hanuman, and Shiv, famous for their continence, and rejects the hypocritical Brahmans, Jogis, Sanyasis, and Penitents of his time.

 <p style="text-align:center;">II</p>